stacks-network/stacks/tutorials/multi-player-storage.md

 ### Display Statuses

-Go back the `render()` method and add the following block right below the `div` element containing the text input and submit button.
+Go back to the `render()` method and add the following block right below the `div` element containing the text input and submit button.

 ```javascript
 <div className="col-md-12 statuses">